appliedfm/coq-vsu-int_or_ptr/README.md

 A [Verified Software Unit](https://github.com/appliedfm/coq-vsu) for using aligned pointers as integers.

-Implemented in C, modeled in [Coq](https://coq.inria.fr), and specified using the [Verified Software Toolchain](https://vst.cs.princeton.edu/).
+Implemented in C, modeled in [Coq](https://coq.inria.fr), and proven correct using the [Verified Software Toolchain](https://vst.cs.princeton.edu/).

 Compatible with [CompCert](https://compcert.org/).